How to Start an Internet Pharmacy Startup Like Capsule?

 Moreover, if a brick-and-mortar pharmacy builds an app, we have to integrate the mobile app with its pharmacy management system to let them manage its customers and prescriptions from a centralized system.

-Why should an internet pharmacy offer a virtual care service?
+Why should a digital pharmacy offer a virtual care service?

 You must have heard about PocketPills - an Ontario-based online pharmacy startup.
-It had been focused only on delivering online pharmacy services to users since its inception.
+It has been focused only on delivering online pharmacy services to users since its inception.

 But during the pandemic, PocketPills rolled out a new feature to let its users seek virtual medical consultation from healthcare providers through the same platform.